rafasoares/cancancan-wiki/Upgrading-to-1.4.md

-CanCan 1.4 is one of the biggest updates yet.
-Here are the highlights since [[version 1.3|Upgrading to 1.3]].
-Check out the [[CHANGELOG|http://github.com/ryanb/cancan/blob/master/CHANGELOG.rdoc]] for the full list.
+**CanCan version 1.4** is a large update with several backwards-incompatbile changes, specifically concerning blocks.

+See [[Upgrading to 1.3]] if you have not upgraded to that yet.
+Also check out the [[CHANGELOG|http://github.com/ryanb/cancan/blob/master/CHANGELOG.rdoc]] for the full list of changes.

 ## Loading `index` action